mvturnho/Transforminator-Release/README.md

  -v,--validate               validate resulting xml file
 ```

-You can use either the xml-input or the json-input, never both.
+You can use either the xml-input json-input or text-input, never together.
 The xml dom is made available through `payloadElement`  this is the objectrepresentation for the xml data structure.

-## Debugging for freemarker templates
+## Debugging
 When an error occurs in the template all known variables are dumped in the output file.
 This way the user has an insight what the variables contained at the time of the error.